Crio-Bytes/System-Design/AWS High Availability Architecture/README.md

 The Activities that we are going to perform on AWS are free in `AWS free tier plan`but you should know the limitation of free tier plan so, go to the [link](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc) and check limitation.

 ### Activity 1: Launch an Instance using AWS CLI
-First configure the AWS CLI in your [window cmd](https://www.online-tech-tips.com/computer-tips/how-to-use-dos-command-prompt/) by providing Access Key, Secret Key and region name.
+First configure the AWS CLI in your terminal or window cmd, here i am using [window cmd](https://www.online-tech-tips.com/computer-tips/how-to-use-dos-command-prompt/).
+To configure provide Access Key, Secret Key and region name.

 If you are facing problem in configuring the AWS CLI then refer to the link provided in the `Prerequisites`